Do you know someone who is always talking about their goals and dreams but never does anything about them?

-Do you know someone who regularly talks about their plans to start a new business and the money they are going to make?
+Do you know someone who regularly talks about their plans and ideas yet fails to take action?
 The truth is these people do often have great ideas but unfortunately don’t do anything with them.

 A brilliant idea is simply that – an idea.
 The idea alone has little value unless it is acted upon.
 It can be tempting to stay in the romancing stage, where we are dreaming of our great new business and how successful we will be.